knox-dude/next_spotify_bpm_playlist_builder/README.md

 ## To-do features

-- Implement top songs (current top priority)
+- Implement functionality for top songs (not high priority since most people can only use the Test account)
 - Handle duplicate songs that are present in multiple playlists
+- Add a logout button (lol, it's actually not that necessary)

 ## Disclaimer